hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

 The implementation hints are described assuming the language to be `go`.
 However, these could also be extended to other languages as well.

-An important point to note is that, `off-chain states` should be sent to the watcher along with the corresponding signatures.
-Currently, `go-perun` does not have a method for retrieving this, So a new method should be added for the same.
+1. The `Register` and `Subscribe` methods are already part of `Adjudicator` interface.
+Hence, the adjudicator implementatations can be used as `RegisterSubsriber`.

+2. The `State` method on a channel returns the off-chain state without the signatures.
+So, add a new method to retrieve the latest off-chain state along with signatures.

-To implement a watching component that works locally,
+3. To implement a watching component that works locally,

-1. The watching component can be run as a `go-routine`, started by invoking the `NewWatcher` function and,
+    1. The watcher component can be initialized to run as a go-routine.
     2. The pub-sub interfaces can be implemented using `go-channels`.

-To implement a watching component that runs as a remote service,
+4. To implement a watching component that runs as a remote service,

-1. The watching component can be started to run as an independent program.
+    1. The watching component can be initialized to run as an independent program.
-2. The main program could connect to the watcher by invoking the `NewWatcher` function with the `URL` to connect with the watching component started earlier.
+    2. The main program can connect with the watching component via remote interface.
-3. The connection to the remote watching component and pub-sub interface can be implemented remote protocols like `grpc` or `MQTT`.
+    3. The pub-sub can be implemented using protocols such as `grpc`, `MQTT`, `webhooks` or web sockets`.